New Laws for Anyone Who Attempts to Collect Old Debt in California

 Provisions of the New Law

 The Rosenthal amendments place specific restrictions on debt collectors.
 As for time-barred debt, they must not file suit and the first letter must include written notice to the consumer that they can no longer be sued.
 The law mandates specific disclaimer language, according to whether or not the debt is still reportable on a consumer credit report, under Section 605(a) of the FCRA.
-To clarify, written notice is not a requirement on every debt once debt becomes time-barred, however, any first notice that is sent after the debt is time-barred is required to have the language if written notice is sent to the consumer.
+To clarify, written notice is not a requirement on every debt once debt becomes time-barred, however, any first notice that is sent after the debt is time-barred to have the language if written notice is sent to the consumer.

 Below is the specific disclaimer language required on the first notice for reportable and non-reportable time-barred debt.